privacypass/challenge-bypass-extension/README.md

 #### Redemption response

-Server response header used if errors occur when verifying the edge pass.
+Server response header used if errors occur when verifying the privacy pass.

-- `<error-resp>` is the error value returned by the edge pass verifier.
+- `<error-resp>` is the error value returned by the privacy pass verifier.
 Takes the value 5 or 6, where 5 is an edge-side connection error and 6 is a pass verification error.

 - Header: